mindkin/hourfleet/docs/tryout.md

 ### Your experience as an operator

->  Note: From here on out, now that you are seeing and using your Hourfleet App, we are just going to call this 'App' for the rest of this walkthrough.
+>  Note: From here on out, now that you are seeing and using your Hourfleet App, we are just going to call it the 'App' for the rest of this walkthrough.

 Now, things may look a bit funny in the App because you actually have a special account called an 'Operator' account.

 An operator account has a lot of special privileges that other users in your Car Share will not have.
 Such as looking at financial reports and managing all the cars and users in your Car Share network.

-The App experience is a little different since operators are not _as_ interested in borrowing their own cars as your customers are, so some of the tools they need are removed for simplicity.
+The App experience is a little different since operators are not _as_ interested in borrowing their own cars as your customers are, so some of the tools they need are removed for you for simplicity.

 In the top menu, click on the 'Operations' menu and you get to see some reports for your new Car Share.
 The data is a little bare at the moment, but it does change as things happen in your Car Share.